Retropex/custom-ocean.xyz-dashboard/docs/ocean-api-integration.md

 - username typically refers to the user's Bitcoin payout address.
 - Append /csv or /text to endpoints to receive alternate formats if supported.
 - Ocean uses a proprietary reward model called TIDES, which depends on time-based difficulty1 share logs.
+- The dashboard calculates rewards dynamically using the current block subsidy and the `avg_fee_per_block` metric.
 - Timestamps can be formatted as:
   - YYYY-MM-DD
   - YYYY-MM-DDTHH:MM:SS